 In 2020, 96 partners provided a total of USD 165.8 million in regular (core) resources.

 Since UN Women’s establishment in 2011, the organization has almost doubled its operational activities.
-As of 2018, UN Women’s programmes have been implemented in 90 countries around the world.
+In 2019, the entity provided support to 169 countries and territories, including high-income countries.
 In each of the country offices, predictable and flexible funding from regular resources allows planning, design and implementation of high impact programmes that deliver transformative results.
 The distribution of regular resources contributes to a set of programmatic activities that include advocating for women’s rights, monitoring the situation of women, and building partnerships and coalitions.
 Regular resources directly translate into increased responsiveness and sustainability of UN Women programming on the ground.

 Contributions to regular resources help dismantle gender inequalities and allow UN Women to act as a powerful advocate for women and girls.
 They enable UN Women to support inter-governmental bodies such as the Commission on the Status of Women in their formulation of policies and global standards and norms for achieving gender equality.
 With regular resources, UN Women is able to provide technical and financial support to Member States, to translate global norms and standards into transformative change for women and girls on the ground.